Brent edges above $125; U.S. crude stocks at a high

 "I am still bullish about the oil price in the short-to-medium term with demand likely to be strong due to recent reports of strong U.S. employment and retail sales data.
 Supply issues from Iran are also still lingering," said Miguel Audencial, a trader with CMC Markets in Sydney.

-In a joint news conference with British Prime Minister David Cameron, U.S. President Barack Obama said the window for a diplomatic solution with Iran over Tehran's nuclear programme was shrinking.
+In a joint news conference with British Prime Minister David Cameron, U.S. President Barack Obama said the window for a diplomatic solution with Iran over Tehran's nuclear program was shrinking.

 The two leaders also discussed the possibility of releasing emergency oil reserves, the first sign that Obama is starting to test global support for an effort to knock back near-record fuel prices.